Design to Code, for embedded systems.

 2. Fill the form with the Early Access Key and the name of the Project;

-4. Upload the image icons in a package (.zip).
+4. Upload the image icons in another package (.zip).
 If you don't have the access check the box stating this;

 5. Click "Send Project".

-The KnowCode tool will load the screenshot and identify all elements, using AI.
-So, it's time to check that everything is OK with each element, such as buttons, image buttons, images, text views and so on.
+The KnowCode tool loads the screenshots and identifies all elements, using AI.
+So, it's time to check if everything is OK with each element, such as buttons, image buttons, images, text views and so on.

 At this phase, you can check and change:

 The goal here is to be quick.
-With more people using the KnowCode, the AI keeps learning to be more and more perfect.
+With more people using the KnowCode, the AI keeps learning to be more and more precise.

 Here is where the magic happens.
-In this step you'll download the source code for your screenshot, based on an available GUI framework.
-The purpose of this is to help developers in a time consuming task, such as positioning the elements.
-In addition, the developer can continue to use his favorite GUI framework.
+In this step you'll download a file with all GUI data (e.g. JSON file) for your embedded systems project, based on an available GUI framework.
+The purpose of this is to help developers in a time consuming task, such as positioning the elements and configuring navigations.
+In addition, developers can continue to use his favorite GUI framework.

 After the download is complete, you'll follow specific steps to "upload" the source code in each GUI framework.
-As each of them has different steps, we recommend watching our tutotials videos.
+As each of them has different steps, we recommend watching our tutorials videos, on YouTube.